-Offering a smoking cessation service is one of the four core community pharmacy services which make up the Public Health Service element of the Community Pharmacy contract in Scotland.
-All members of pharmacy staff can be trained to deliver the service by completing the standard national online training.
+Offering a Smoking Cessation Service is one of five elements of the core Public Health Service.
+All members of pharmacy staff can be trained to deliver the service by completing the online training.
 For the most up-to-date, relevant training, please see the Community Pharmacy Grampian website.
 NHS Community Pharmacy Website (scot.nhs.uk)